codedesign-webapp/pwa-example/README.md

 This is a **source code repository** for practicing examples of the book which is **'Do it!
 Making Progressive Web Apps'** (Easys Publishing, Eungsuk Kim).

-- `A complete source file` that can be executed regardless of version and `a project template` that can be followed directly according to the contents of the book are prepared.
+- `A complete source file` that can be executed regardless of version and `a project template(boilerplate)` that can be followed directly according to the contents of the book are prepared.

 <br>